-The imperative and declarative factors that constitute the model are trained2 through a data-driven process while the parsing factor used an existing rule-based model.
+The imperative and declarative factors that constitute the model are trained3 through a data-driven process while the parsing factor used an existing rule-based model.

-1In general one would want knowledge to be structured and to include an inference mechanism to deduce consequence and ensure its consistency.
-The estimation and persistence of such factual knowledge remains part of future work.
+2In general one would want knowledge to be structured and to include an inference mechanism to deduce consequences and ensure consistency.
+This remains part of future work.

-2Note that in this work, each factor is trained independently using labeled ground truth data.
-An EM style approach for jointly training all factors remains future work.
+3Each factor is trained independently using labeled ground truth data.
+An EM-style approach for jointly training all factors remains future work.